artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > "It will not be a great task to discover
 > the place where your father [Apollo] keeps his household gods."
 > ~ (1.1074--5)

+Procne carries of her son Itys, to murder him and feed him to her evil husband:

+> Now resolute, she carries Itys off,
+> just as a tiger on the Ganges' banks
+> will drag a nursing fawn through the dense woods
+> ~ (6.922-4)

 *All quotations are taken from Charles Martin's 2004 translation.
 Line numbers refer to the translation and not the original Latin.*